dkackman/diffusers-workflow/README.md

 ## Introduction

-This is a helper for the [Huggingface Diffuser project](https://github.com/huggingface/diffusers).
-It provides a command line interface and json input format for driving the diffuser library supporting the most common diffuser use cases.
-It allows you to run new models without any code changes by referencing the pipeline types, module names, and arbitrary paramters as data.
+This is a command line helper for the [Huggingface Diffuser project](https://github.com/huggingface/diffusers).
+It provides a command line interface and json input format for driving the diffuser library supporting the most common diffuser use cases, allowing you to run new models without code changes.

+It also provides a way to define a job as a json file and run it from the command line, supplying input parameters such as the prompt and any other parameters required by the model.

 ## Installation